htpa-tsa/picogym/pico22/binex/200-buffer-overflow-1/readme.md

 # picoCTF: Buffer overflow 1
 ### Description
 Control the return address \
 Now we're cooking!
-You can overflow the buffer and return to the flag function in the program. \
+You can overflow the buffer and return to the flag function in the  [program](https://artifacts.picoctf.net/c/253/vuln). \
-You can view source here.
-And connect with it using `nc saturn.picoctf.net 61265`
+You can view source [here](https://artifacts.picoctf.net/c/253/vuln.c).
+And connect with it using  `nc saturn.picoctf.net [PORT_REDACTED]`

 ### Detailed Solution
 Let's check out our source code: